sgrowe/samrowe.io/content/cv.md

 **[Contractor via Planes](https://www.planes.studio/)** | Nov 2023 – Dec 2024

-- Created iOS and Android mobile apps for [Slice](https://slicemobile.com), the UK's first eSIM-only mobile network
+- Created iOS and Android mobile apps ([rated <span class="lining-nums">4.9 out of 5</span> stars](https://apps.apple.com/gb/app/slice-mobile/id6470301393)) for [Slice](https://slicemobile.com), the UK's first eSIM-only mobile network
-- Developed a scalable GraphQL API server, providing a unified interface to multiple backend microservices
+- Rapidly built and shipped new app features (such as a refer a friend competition) to grow the customer base over 300% in just four months
-- Served as Acting Tech Lead during the Tech Lead's absence, managing critical production deployments and resolving complex technical challenges
+- Served as Acting Tech Lead for four weeks during the Tech Lead's absence, managing production deployments and triaging and resolving complex production issues
+- Developed a scalable GraphQL API server, providing a secure interface to multiple backend microservices
 - Built a marketing website using React and Next.js, integrating Dato CMS for dynamic content management
 - Dramatically sped up our end-to-end tests in CI, from roughly an hour to 20 minutes, by using sccache for distributed build caching